15 Historical Romance Books You Love To Read

 1. The Duke and the Lady in Red (Scandalous Gentlemen of St. James)

 Lorraine Heath writes such angsty and more serious historical.
-This one is Book three in the series, and it can be read as a standalone.
+This one is Book three in the series, which can be read as a standalone.
 The Duke (Avendale) meets the heroine (Rose) at a casino.
 As Rose needs money and Avendale’s the perfect man to swindle money out of, she decides to lie and get five thousand pounds out of him.
 Then she is going to try to go to Scotland with her family.

 The Duke and the Lady in Red